-Mathew Janczewski’s ARENA DANCES is an internationally recognized modern dance company founded in 1996 by Mathew Janczewski in the Twin Cities.
-Over the course of 20 years and over 30 performance works, ARENA DANCES has engaged with audiences throughout the world to promote community gathering, dialogue and impact.
+Mathew Janczewski's ARENA DANCES is an internationally recognized contemporary dance company founded in 1996 by Mathew Janczewski in the Twin Cities.
+Over the course of 23 years and over 30 performance works, ARENA DANCES has engaged with audiences through the world to promote community gathering, dialogue and diversity.
 ARENA has toured extensively throughout the US, and internationally the company has taught and performed at the 2007 and 2013 Open Look International Summer Dance Festival in St. Petersburg, Russia, the 3rd TOUCH Festival in Arkanghelsk, Russia, and the L1 Dance Festival in Budapest, Hungary.

 Regionally, ARENA reaches audiences with performances, DanceON school residencies, curated festivals and outreach opportunities.
 Janczewski has been commissioned by the Walker Art Center and created choreography for numerous area dance companies, high schools, colleges and universities.
 Janczewski’s work has been the recipient of a Sage Award (2005), Dance Magazine’s “25 to Watch” (2008), and received support from The Foundation for Contemporary Performance Arts, McKnight Foundation, Target Foundation, Archie D. & Bertha H. Walker Foundation, New England Foundation for the Arts, The National Dance Project, The Spanish Embassy of American Universities, Metropolitan Regional Arts Council, and the MN State Arts Board.

 HOLD MY HAND

 Hold My Hand is a new work that struggles with the prevalence of gun violence in schools and features ARENA company members along with students from the St. Paul Conservatory for the Performing Arts.
 Created in collaboration with Minnesota-based choral composer Joshua Clausen and the imPulse Choir, Clausen’s new choir work, Requiem, was inspired by the data sonification of Sophie Chou, who collected mass shooting statistics in the US - translating that information to a score for piano - letting listeners hear the frequency, and the impact, of such incidents.
 Hold My Hand will premiere at The Fitzgerald Theater in St. Paul, MN on November 10, 2018.